pnguy55/calculator-ress/testing-docs/manual-tests.md

 fixed the bug by adding a flag to check whether there is already an opening parentheses to match this one

-discovered bug where an opening parentheses cannot be used --> will add a check for '('
+discovered bug where an opening parentheses cannot be used --> will add a check for '(' opening parentheses feature added

+discovered bug where opening negative numbers and negative numbers in the middle of an expression don't work --> added feature for negative numbers